wp-plugins/easy/readme.txt

 Easy is a multi-functional widget covering most of the native Wordpress functions commonly used in templates.
 You can place almost any part of your content anywhere in your sidebars.

-The widget is made out of drag&drop bits (bricks).
-It is totally up to you what you want to show on your website.
+The widget is made out of drag&drop bits (bricks) and is totally up to you what you want to show on your website.

 Easy widget has variety of bricks representing the content and logical parts.
 You can make simple or complex content simply by dragging the bricks in to their slots and define on what cases it has to be shown or not.
 Content bricks are: title, content, featured image, categories, taxonomies, custom meta, comments, author, date, ...